-The Salus approach to Occupational Therapy education is to provide a distinctive and innovative program for the academic and clinical preparation of a master’s degree, specialty track certificate, and doctoral students.
+The Salus approach to occupational therapy education is to provide a distinctive and innovative program for the academic and clinical preparation of a master’s degree, advanced specialty certificate, and doctoral students.

 Additionally, a PhD degree in Biomedicine is available at Salus University, which is an interdisciplinary program designed for health professionals seeking graduate research training and/or an academic career track.

-The Occupational Therapy program at Salus uses four key components to achieve their end:
+The Occupational Therapy program at Salus uses three key components to achieve their end:

 INTER-PROFESSIONAL EDUCATIONAL EXPERIENCE